 However, Dr. Adrienne Youdim, associate clinical professor of medicine at the UCLA David Geffen School of Medicine and a board-certified internist specializing in medical weight loss and nutrition at Cedars Sinai Medical Center in Los Angeles, notes that some people can lose weight at a faster rate healthfully, but it depends on the individual — particularly, how much weight you have to lose and how you’re going about losing it.
 “Early and faster weight loss is a predictor of long-term weight loss,” says Youdim.

 Still, she notes “there is no exact number (of pounds that are safe to lose per week) and of course it’s not just a matter of how fast one loses weight but how” that weight loss is achieved.

 For example, you need to consider which nutrients are being consumed.
-“If nutritional intake is inadequate, the rate of weight loss may not be as critical as the duration of the intervention, as the longer one restricts the longer they are potentially depleted from essential vitamins, mineral and nutrients.”
+“If nutritional intake is inadequate, the rate of weight loss may not be as critical as the duration of the intervention, as the longer one restricts the longer they are potentially depleted from essential vitamins, minerals and nutrients.”

 Crash diets might sound appealing, but they can be dangerous.

 Crash diets that have you dropping oodles of weight in a week or two are destined to fail because they typically lead to rebound weight gain as soon as you inevitably stop following the severely restrictive diet.
 Many crash dieters regain all the weight they lost and sometimes pile on more weight after finishing a fad diet.